-Maca is a plant that originated in the Peruvian Andes mountains.
-It is a natural remedy that can be used to treat certain health issues, including infertility and low sex drive.
+Maca is a plant that originated in Peru.
+Its root is a natural remedy that some people use to treat specific health issues, including infertility and low sex drive.
+However, more research is needed.

 maca powder in spoonShare on Pinterest

-Maca is a plant that some populations in Peru have used for thousands of years as food and medication.
+Maca is a plant that some populations in Peru have used for thousands of years as food and medicinally.

 In the last few decades, maca has grown in popularity.
 This article explains what maca root is, highlights some potential benefits, and answers whether it’s safe to add to your diet.

-Maca products have seen a surge in popularity in recent years due to claims they may help increase libido and fertility.
+Maca products have increased in popularity due to claims they may help increase libido and fertility.
 Maca is now grown worldwide, including in China’s Yunnan province.

 Here are some potential benefits of maca.